Royal Yachting Association (RYA) Powerboat Driving Courses, Lessons & Experiences

 The following information applies to both young people and adults.
 All courses are run in our own powerboats which are light alloy assault craft with Yamaha High Thrust 60hp outboard engines and Humber Destroyer 5.8m RIBs with 100hp Yamaha outboards.
 Certificates will be endorsed for planing craft.
-All our courses take place at our centre on the tidal Thames in London which allows us to issue a coastal endorsement on your certificate.
+All our courses take place at our centre on the tidal Thames in London.

-There are no pre-requisites for this course other than age.
-We can teach young people from 10 years upwards but they will not be able to gain the RYA Level 2 certificate unless 12 years or over.
-The course is suitable for complete novices.
+Prerequisites: We can teach young people from 10 years upwards but they will not be able to gain the RYA Level 2 certificate unless 12 years or over.

-There is not a test at the end of the course.
-The students are continually taught and assessed throughout to the required RYA standards.
-On successful completion of the course, you will be awarded the RYA Level 2 certificate.
+The course: Students are continually taught and assessed throughout the 2 days to the required RYA standards.
+There is no test at the end.
+On successful completion of the course, you will be awarded the RYA Powerboat Level 2 certificate.

-Our instructors will make every effort to ensure you have a fun and relaxed time in the boat - and most importantly help you to pass the course - but there are occasions where you may need a little extra tuition.
+Our instructors will make every effort to ensure you have a fun and relaxed time in the boat - and most importantly help you to pass the course - but there are occasions where you may need a little extra tuition to pass the course.
 If this is the case, it will be charged on an hourly basis - your first hour free.

-Dates: In the activities calendar to the right.
+Dates: In the activities schedule on this page.

-The ICC we issue allows the holder to drive powerboats up to 10 metres in length on coastal water.
-If you want to be able to drive on inland waterways too, see CEVNI test below
+The ICC assessment allows the holder to drive powerboats up to 10 metres in length on coastal water.
+If you want to be able to drive on inland waterways too, see CEVNI test below.

 If you hold an RYA Level 2 National Powerboat Certificate you can apply directly to the RYA for the ICC.